Wintespe/ScanIt/README.md

-# ScanIt, ad hoc sensor data acquisition for Tasmota controlled devices
+# ScanIt, ad hoc sensor data acquisition and control for Tasmota related devices

-ScanIt is a Windows application for ad hoc acquisition of sensor data for Tasmota based devices.
+ScanIt is a Windows application for ad hoc acquisition of data from Tasmota controlled devices.
 ScanIt provides a graphical user interface for this purpose.
 It does not communicate with Tasmota via MQTT, it uses the HTTP interface.
+Alternatively, the serial COM port can be used.
 No other software tools like Influxdb or Prometheus are required.
-ScanIt communicates autonomously with Tasmota via the WEB interface.
+ScanIt communicates autonomously with Tasmota via the HTTP or COM interface.

+ScanIt also includes a console environment.
+This can be used to control your device  directly.
+A text file can be included here to control and automate the process.
+This is very useful for setting up your application, especially via the serial port.

 The ScanIt application uses the DotNet framework on Windows.
 This makes it easy to port it to Linux.
 Design and development refer to the VisualStudio 2022 Community Edition.
 This IDE is free of charge.
 ScanIt consists of two main parts: **Logging** and **Console**.